 What Obesity Brings in Old Age?

-Obesity is considered one of the reasons of various diseases in old age.
+Obesity is considered one of the reasons for various diseases in old age.
 These diseases include diabetes, hypertension, hypotension, arthritis, and different types of urinary and cardiovascular diseases, and even cancer.
-The following subsections highlight various health problems and abnormalities that happen to an elderly with obesity and/or overweightness –
+The following subsections highlight various health problems and abnormalities that happen to an elderly with obesity –

-Cardiovascular Diseases: The main reason of cardiovascular diseases (CAD) is inactivity.
+The main reason for cardiovascular diseases (CAD) is inactivity.
 (Inactivity is also a cause of arthritis, by the way.)
 Studies suggest that obesity increases the hours of inactivity in an obese and elderly individual, which sooner or later prepares a solid ground for a range of cardiovascular diseases, coronary heart disease, and fatal and nonfatal infarctions.

 This blog was created in the wake of Senior Citizens Day which falls on August 21, 2017.
-Slimming Studios want to spread awareness and encourages the elderly, or those in 30-40 age group, suffering from obesity to make a move and get rid of it for a painless, disease free life.
+Slimming Studios want to spread awareness and encourage the elderly, or those in 30-40 age group, suffering from obesity to make a move and get rid of it for a painless, disease-free life.